ENG2501 – British Politics

 You are expected to turn up prepared for the seminar, having covered the assigned reading for each session, and any exercises you have been asked to work on in advance.

-The final grade is set on the basis of a written term paper (5 standard pages à 2,300 characters, 60% of the grade) and a school exam (2 hours, 40% of the grade).
+The final grade is set on the basis of a written term paper (5 standard pages à 2,300 characters, 60% of the grade) and a short written exam (2 hours, 40% of the grade).

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.